• Nikolai Roerich, 'Signal Fires of Peace' sold for £1,426,500

 Bonhams set the world record for the most valuable Russian painting ever to be sold in a Russian auction when Nikolai Roerich's Madonna Laboris sold for £7.9million in June 2013.

-The second highest price at yesterday's sale was realized by a 1913 Fabergé figure of a bourgeoise lady, crafted in semi-precious stones, which was secured for £1,202,500 by Wartski who fended off strong competition from international buyers in the room.
+The second highest price at yesterday's sale was realised by a 1913 Fabergé figure of a bourgeoise lady, crafted in semi-precious stones, which was secured for £1,202,500 by Wartski who fended off strong competition from international buyers in the room.
 The figure near tripled its pre-sale estimate and achieved the highest price for a female hardstone genre figure by Fabergé.